 Things to see in Otranto

 Otranto is strategically located along the coast and is therefore always been considered a natural bridge between East and West.
 Especially during the Roman Empire when the town became one of the most important maritime centers of Italy and the natural point of trade with Greece.

-Another masterpiece of Baroque architecture is the Cathedral of S. Maria Assunta, consecrated in 1088, it has a huge rose window.
+Another masterpiece of Baroque architecture, the highest point of the historic center is the Cathedral of S. Maria Assunta, consecrated in 1088, it has a huge rose window.
 The interior, has columns said to come from a temple of Minerva and a fine mosaic pavement of 1166, it is one of the largest mosaics in the world and depicts the “tree of life” with interesting representations of the months and Old Testament subjects.
 The Cathedral has a crypt supported by 42 marble columns.
 It holds the bones of 800 martyrs (later proclaimed saints ) who were killed by the Turks in 1480 in an attempt to conquer the town.
 Bones are kept on massive shelves inside the cathedral.